Siege of Arrah: Aftermath

 Eyre, after receiving reinforcements, pursued Kunwar Singh's forces to Singh's palace in Jagdispur.
 Many civilians who were besieged in Arrah, including Wake (still commanding the 50 men of the Bengal Military Police Battalion), volunteered to serve with him.
 Although Singh's forces were routed and the palace occupied by 12 August, Singh had fled.
 Eyre's force destroyed most of the town of Jagdispur including the palace (in the nearby jungle), Singh's brothers' houses and a Brahmin temple.
 Eyre was publicly censured by Governor General Canning in The London Gazette for the temple's destruction.
 The Siege of Arrah marked the beginning of Singh's fight against the East India Company.
 Following Arrah he fought on, first leading his irregular forces to Lucknow, then keeping them together during an organised retreat back to Jagdispur.
 Singh died in April 1858.
 His irregular forces continued to fight, repelling an expedition sent to destroy them, until they finally laid down their arms in November 1858 as part of the general amnesty.
 Following the general amnesty, unrest continued, and peace was not officially declared until 8 July 1859.

-The besieged building still stands on the grounds of Maharaja College, Arrah, where it now houses a museum commemorating the life of Kunwar Singh, although according to Abhay Kumar of the Deccan Herald, as of May 2015 it "hardly has any item related to Kunwar Singh."
+The besieged building still stands on the grounds of Maharaja College, Arrah, where it now houses a museum commemorating the life of Kunwar Singh.